 If you are a schildkrot collector, and you want to search in Germany, don't forget the 'ö' in 'Schildkröt'.
 Usually in English it's written without 'ö'.

-What's your 'Schildkrot' worth?
-Here are some recently sold items (Canada).
+What's your Schildkrot worth in 2021?
+Here are some recently sold items.